 GP-7 locomotives were equipped with old style cab heaters which, during the winter months, required that blanking panels be installed over the intake for the number 1 radiator and a round conical doughnut placed over the number 1 fan.

 1555 - 1571 were delivered with a 3-chime horn, all bells facing forward, mounted on the engineer's side of the short hood.
 1572 - 1577 were delivered with a 3-chime horn, center bell facing backwards, mounted on the roof of the short hood.
 Some engines in this last group also had the openings in the side of the frame skirt above the fuel tank.
 The last group also had a slightly different footboard arrangement, with a ledge above the footboard about where the MU hose ends would be.
-None of the engines with MU had the side MU hoses installed when in general service during the 1950s.
+None of the engines with MU had the MU hoses on either side of the coupler installed when in general service during the 1950s.

 In the early 1960s, the side MU hoses start to appear in photos, and by the late 1960s there are cut-outs in the sloping sheets above the footboards to keep them organized.
 A few of the earlier engines had one or two of these openings cut out in the 1960s.
 Several units also had the outboard water tanks removed when shopped, and a few got bells mounted on a bracket on the fireman's side of the front of the short hood.